7 Min Read

 - She knows, or assumes she knows, something about you that’s making her angry.
 If your wife suspects you’ve done something that feels like betrayal, like developing a porn habit, having an emotional affair, or secretly spending money, that could be causing her anger.

 If your wife is being mean to you, looking at your behavior might offer some insight.

 Dr. Kurt works with men regularly who are trying to figure out why their wives are behaving the way they are and what to do about it.
 According to him,

 When your wife is mean to you it's because she's hurt or in pain.
 Not usually physical pain, but emotional or mental pain.
 This could be due to something or some things you did or did not do that has upset her.
 However, that's not always the case.
 Sometimes the mental anguish that comes out in mean and abusive words and actions has nothing to do with the partner or relationship.
 We all know there are times when we can get over stressed dealing with our kids or work and take it out on those we love.
 For some people, sadly, their partner can be a regular target where they can unload.
 The next time your wife snaps at you remember that it's coming from some kind of internal pain, most likely psychological.
-While this doesn't change that it's wrong, hurtful and needs to stop, it does help in dealing with it to have some understanding."
+While this doesn't change that it's wrong, hurtful, and needs to stop, having some understanding and perspective does help in dealing with it."

 What You Can Do When Your Wife Is Acting Mean

 The answer to that depends a lot on what the actual reason for her behavior is.
 But to start you can re-frame the way you view her.

 Rather than seeing her as someone who is trying to hurt you, try looking at her with the understanding that something is bothering her.
 Her behavior stems from something, and you may need to put some effort into it to find out what exactly that is.